 For questions, please email the Office of Open Records.

 Code of Ordinances

-Laws that are enacted by the North Fayette Township Board of Supervisors are known as ordinances.
-The ordinances are organized into a book, known as a code, and can regulate any interest relating to North Fayette Township, including administration, building codes, fire protection, business regulations, motor vehicles, zoning, taxes and bond issues.
-Click here to download Code of Ordinances
+Laws that are enacted by the Board of Supervisors are known as ordinances.
+The ordinances are organized into a book, known as a code, and can regulate any interest relating to the Township, including administration, building codes, fire protection, business regulations, motor vehicles, zoning, taxes and bond issues.
+Click here to access the Code of Ordinances

 A Flood Insurance Rate Map (FIRM) is an Official map of a community on which FEMA has delineated the Special Flood Hazard Areas (SFHAs), the Base Flood Elevations (BFEs), and the risk premium zones applicable to the community.

 Through its Flood Hazard Mapping Program, FEMA identifies flood hazards, assesses flood risks and partners with states and communities to provide accurate flood hazard and risk data to guide them to mitigation actions.
 Flood Hazard Mapping is an important part of the National Flood Insurance Program, as it is the basis of the NFIP regulations and flood insurance requirements.
 FEMA maintains and updates data through Flood Insurance Rate Maps (FIRMs) and risk assessments.
 FIRMs include statistical information such as data for river flow, storm tides, hydrologic / hydraulic analyses and rainfall and topographic surveys.
 FEMA uses the best available technical data to create the flood hazard maps that outline your community's different flood risk areas.

 Update as of July 11, 2014: